bertonoon/ClimbingTraining/README.md

 ## Describe

-Hangboard - application dedicated for climbers to training on hangboard.
+Application dedicated for climbers to training on hangboard.

 ## Features